AditiTrivedi/teach.mozilla.org/README.md

 This will start a webserver for you at `http://localhost:8008`, and run a `watch` process so that your front-end assets will be regenerated as you make changes.

 ### Alternatives
-You may use a cloud based development platform such as Koding.com.
-It can be directly linked to your GitHub account.